Winning Mega Millions numbers for March 26, 2024. Did anyone win Tuesday night's jackpot?

 Results are pending.

-Powerball numbers: Results for March 25, 2024.
+More: Winning Powerball numbers for March 25, 2024.
 Did anyone win Monday night's lottery jackpot?

 How many Mega Millions winning numbers do you need to match to win a prize?